 Diluted earnings per LP Unit uses net earnings attributable to limited partner interests, as adjusted after July 1, 2003 for the preferred pay-in-kind distributions as the numerator with the denominator based on the weighted average number of units and equivalent units outstanding.
 The Preferred Units are considered to be equivalent units.
-The number of limited partnership units used in the calculation of diluted income per limited partnership unit increased as follows: 5,444,028, 8,391,659, and 10,368,414 limited partnership units for the years ended December 31, 2004, 2003 and 2002, respectively, to reflect the effects of the dilutive preferred units.
+The number of limited partnership units used in the calculation of diluted income per limited partnership unit increased as follows: 3,759,338, 6,401,019, 5,444,028, 8,391,659, and 10,368,414 limited partnership units for the three months ended March 31, 2005 and

+2004 (unaudited) and the years ended December 31, 2004, 2003 and 2002, respectively, to reflect the effects of the dilutive preferred units.